sriramss/docs-csm/003-LIVECD-STARTUP.md

 If you observe the entire boot, you will see an integrity check occur before Linux starts.
 This can be skipped by hitting OK when it appears.
 It is very quick.

+Since you pre-populated the partition with your networking config files, **you can connect via SSH when the node comes up**, but it's still helpful to watch it over the SOL to ensure there are no issues.

 Once the system boots, you will need to create a **new** password for the root account.